 What is BSc Forensic Science?

-Unlike the other BSc degree courses, this program is more application based and involves core practical experiments and studies.
+Unlike the other BSc degree courses, this program is more application-based and involves core practical experiments and studies.
 Usually, the duration of the course will be around 3 years in which you will be thoroughly equipped with knowledge related to understanding human anatomy and physiology.
-Being a student of BSc Forensic Science, you will also get familiar with skills related to Document Verification, Handwriting Analysis, Criminal Photography, etc which will come handy in solving crimes.
+Being a student of BSc Forensic Science, you will also get familiar with skills related to Document Verification, Handwriting Analysis, Criminal Photography, etc which will come in handy in solving crimes.

 BSc Forensic Science: Syllabus and Subjects

 Being an undergraduate course in the discipline of science, BSc Forensic Science will unravel some unique mysteries about the human body.
-Through the duration fo the course, you will be taught a variety of theoretical as well as practical subjects which will help you gain a better understanding of the field.
+Throughout the duration of the course, you will be taught a variety of theoretical as well as practical subjects which will help you gain a better understanding of the field.
 As compared to other BSc courses after 12th science, this course is more field-work oriented, hence more emphasis will be laid on the same.
 Tabulated below are the popular subjects of the course.

 |Criminal Behaviour||Introduction to

 |Physical Evidence in Forensic Science||Introduction to Toxicology||English||X-Ray Diffraction Techniques|

 |Behavioural Science||Typewriting and Handwriting Analysis||Wound and its Medico-Legal Aspect||DNA and Fingerprint|